Efficient Graph Laplacian Estimation by Proximal Newton: EXPERIMENTAL RESULTS

 We use the relative error (RE) and F-score (FS) to evaluate the performance of the algorithms, where $ \textrm{RE}=\frac{\|\bar{\Lmat} - \Lmat^*\|_{\textrm{F}}}{\|\Lmat^*\|_{\textrm{F}}}$ in which $\bar{\Lmat}$ and $\Lmat^*$ denote the estimated and true precision matrices, respectively, and $\textrm{FS} = \frac{2\textrm{tp}}{2\textrm{tp}+\textrm{fp} +\textrm{fn}}$, where the true-positive (tp), false-positive (fp), and false-negative (fn) detection of graph edges are calculated by comparing the supports of $\bar{\Lmat}$ and $\Lmat^*$.
 The F-score takes values in $[0, 1]$, where $1$ indicates perfect recovery of the support.

 We generated several datasets based on different graph-based models.
 To create the datasets, we first created a graph, and then its associated Laplacian matrix, $\Lmat^*$, is used to generate independent data samples from the Gaussian distribution $\mathcal{N}\braro{\zerovec,(\Lmat^*)^\dagger}$.
-The graph connectivity is based on two options: 1) a random planar graph consisting of $p = 1,000$ nodes \cite{treister2016multilevel}, and 2) a random Barabasi-Albert graph \cite{zadorozhnyi2012structural} of degree 2 with $p = 100$ nodes.
+The graph connectivity is based on two options: 1) a random planar graph consisting of $p = 1,000$ nodes \citep{treister2016multilevel}, and 2) a random Barabasi-Albert graph \citep{zadorozhnyi2012structural} of degree 2 with $p = 100$ nodes.
 The edge weights for both graph models are uniformly sampled from the range $[0.5,2]$.
-The curves in Figs. \ref{fig: RE and vs time p = 1000} and \ref{fig: time vs nDp} are the results of an average of 10 Monte Carlo realizations, and in Fig. \ref{ RE and vs time p = 100} are the result of an average of 50 realizations.
+The curves in Figs. \ref{fig: RE and vs time p = 1000} and \ref{fig: time vs nDp} are the results of an average of 10 Monte Carlo realizations, and Fig. \ref{ RE and vs time p = 100} shows the results of an average of 50 realizations.
+The standard deviation of all plots in these figures is less than $0.002$, which is also approximately the gap between the two leading methods.